m4ycon/letmeask/README.md

   - [ ] Responsiveness
   - [x] Ranking questions by likes, highlighted and answered
   - [x] Logout option
-  - [ ] Redirecting user on unauthorized pages
+  - [x] Redirecting unauthorized user on admin page
+  - [ ] Admin page seeing likes
   - [x] Bug when liking not logged in

 ---